 Now is the time to seriously begin researching and thinking about your life after high school.
 This project will give you the time and resources to do just that.
 You will be deciding the direction of your research.
-You will have three options from which to choose.
+You will have four options from which to choose.

 MyPlan is100% independent and unbiased, MyPlan.com gives you the truth about colleges, careers and majors.
 Their research and data is the most comprehensive you’ll find anywhere on the subject.
 And, with dozens of easy-to-use tools, they’ve made getting to that information convenient, simple and fun.

 College Simply College cost, admission and statistics to simplify your college search.
 This website will let you know where you stand in getting accepted into colleges of your choice.
 It will take into account your GPA, and ACT/SAT scores.
 It will tell you if it is a reach school for you or not.
 It will also give you an acceptance percentage rate.